siddup9999/Time-Series/README.md

 # Time-Series
-Time Series prediction using various techniques
+Time Series prediction using various techniques on the shampoo data set